arangodb/docs/3.10/installation-mac-osx.md

 Package Installation
 --------------------

-We provide a command-line app called *ArangoDB-CLI*.
+ArangoDB provide a command-line app called *ArangoDB-CLI*.

-Visit the official [Download](https://www.arangodb.com/download){:target="_blank"} page of the ArangoDB website and download the *DMG* Package for macOS.
+Visit the official [Download](https://www.arangodb.com/download){:target="_blank"}
+page of the ArangoDB website and download the *DMG* Package for macOS.

+You may verify the download by comparing the SHA256 hash listed on the website to the hash of the file.
+For example, you can you run `openssl sha256 <filename>` or `shasum -a 256 <filename>` in a terminal.

 You can install the application in your application folder.